MQCOMP3120-2021/E-commerce-website-Project/README.md

 - Resolved merge conflicts between branches when necessary.
 - Assisted on styling for Home Page, Menu Page and FAQ Page.
 - Added email function on FAQ page.

-## Jessica Franklin

-- Resolved merge conflicts between branches when necessary.
-- Created the login and signup function for users.
-- Worked on the Home Page, FAQ Page.
-- Resolved errors occuring on the application.

 ## Mariel Uykim